UniversalDependencies/UD_Azerbaijani-TueCL/README.md

 # Acknowledgments

-We are deeply thankful to the [UD Turkic Group](https://github.com/ud-turkic) for their weekly informative meetings and discussions and for all the support she has received.
+We are deeply thankful to the [UD Turkic Group](https://github.com/ud-turkic) for their weekly informative meetings and discussions and for all the support we have received.

 ## References